-Depending on the types of doors you have – whether they are handleless, high gloss, natural wood, painted or slab – there are different cleaning methods required.
+Depending on the types of kitchen cabinet doors you have – whether they are handleless, high gloss, natural wood, painted or slab – there are different cleaning methods required.

 Gloss doors are sleek and incredibly modern, with their smooth, shiny surfaces coming in a range of colours.
 Because of this shiny exterior, fingermarks, spots and spillages show up rather easily.
-However, gloss doors are the easiest kitchen doors that you can clean, making them incredibly practical.
+However, cleaning gloss cupboard doors are the easiest material to clean, making them incredibly practical.

 Always wash gloss doors with a gentle detergent and water.
 Follow this up by drying it with a soft cloth, towel or kitchen roll.
 You might find that soapy water will leave ugly streaks on the doors, so you should try using glass cleaning spray to remove these – vinegar diluted in water is also known to help.
 After applying the liquid of your choice, again dry the doors with a soft cloth which will ensure your doors remain beautifully shined.